Ways to Volunteer

 We would love to have more Spanish-speaking volunteers to help out as Adoption Counselors.
 If you’re bi-lingual and comfortable talking with people, we need you!

 FOTAS attempts to strike at the root of the animal-welfare and over-population problems in our area by educating our community.
-Your time and energy can help foster a sense of empathy for pets and other animals through classrooms activities, information booths, pet-adoption flyers, media outreach, and other programs, while promoting spay/neuter, and dispelling myths about spaying and neutering pets.
+Your time and energy can help foster a sense of empathy for pets and other animals through classroom activities, information booths, pet-adoption flyers, media outreach, and other programs, while promoting spay/neuter, and dispelling myths about spaying and neutering pets.

 Lend a helping hand at fun community-outreach events such as the Puss ‘n Boots Costume Ball and Silent Auction, parades, fairs, monthly outreach events, and our annual Ashland and Medford dog washes.
-Check out our news page to find out more about upcoming events.
+Check out our calendar page to find out more about upcoming events.

 Volunteer to help raise funds to support FOTAS’ lifesaving programs and services.
 Volunteers help at fundraising events, assist with mailing the annual appeal newsletter, write thank you cards, find sponsors for print ads, and much more.